dotnet/AspNetDocs/aspnet/web-api/overview/security/enabling-cross-origin-requests-in-web-api.md

 ## Set the allowed request headers

 This article described earlier how a preflight request might include an Access-Control-Request-Headers header, listing the HTTP headers set by the application (the so-called "author request headers").
 The *headers* parameter of the **[EnableCors]** attribute specifies which author request headers are allowed.
 To allow any headers, set *headers* to "\*".
-To whitelist specific headers, set *headers* to a comma-separated list of the allowed headers:
+To allow specific headers, set *headers* to a comma-separated list of the allowed headers:

 [!code-csharp[Main](enabling-cross-origin-requests-in-web-api/samples/sample16.cs)]